 On a hot summer night in 2021, I met two alumni who recently completed their master’s degrees from UNIST Design – Sungwon and Hyo-jeong.
 Inviting these two for the Zoom interview, I expected our discussion to cover a wide range of topics because Sungwon and Hyo-jeong must have experienced UNIST Design differently while also sharing many commonalities.
-Sungwon began his days in UNIST seven years back from his undergraduate time and had been a master’s student at New Design Studio (NDS) studying to become a service designer.
-Hyo-jeong spent only two years in UNIST as a master’s student at OF NOW Lab (ONL) to become a UX designer.
+Sungwon began his days at UNIST seven years back after his undergraduate time and had been a master’s student at New Design Studio (NDS) studying to become a service designer.
+Hyo-jeong spent only two years at UNIST as a master’s student at OF NOW Lab (OND) to become a UX designer.
 That said, the two labs often collaborate thanks to their disciplinary affinity, and Sungwon and Hyo-jeong both did their thesis projects focusing on the well-being of social minorities.
-The interview turned out to be a meaningful one that surpassed my initial expectations and we shared concerns and insights into our field – which I am sure will be useful for future UNIST Design students and the likes.
+The interview turned out to be a meaningful one that surpassed my initial expectations and we shared concerns and insights into our field – which I am sure will be useful for future UNIST Design students and the like.

-Interviewees One.
-Sungwon Jang
+Interviewee One: Sungwon Jang

 - Lab New Design Studio

 - Thesis project Beyond Mere Listening: A User Experience Record Manual to Improve Accessibility of Public Mobile Applications for the Visually Impaired

 - Current job COO at a digital healthcare platform start-up

 Interviewee Two: Hyo-jeong Jin